nextflow-io/training/docs/basic_training/channels.md

 ```

 1. Use the built-in print line function `println` to print the `ch` channel
-2. Apply the `view` method to the `ch` channel prints each item emitted by the channels
+2. Apply the `view` channel operator to the `ch` channel prints each item emitted by the channels

 !!! exercise